 The vehicle used for transporting clients must be kept in sound and safe mechanical operation.
 It is the operator’s responsibility to ensure the safety and operability of the vehicle prior to using the vehicle.

 Employees will attempt maintain personal vehicles that are accessible to the clients they are transporting.

 Employees will be aware of the safety features that are a part of their personal vehicle, such as air bags and anti-lock brakes.

-All vehicles shall be equipment with a kit containing a fire extinguisher, a first aid kit, and road side hazard equipment.
+All vehicles transporting clients shall be equipment with a kit containing a first aid kit, and road side hazard equipment.
 All of this equipment should be accessed and used as needed in the event of an accident or vehicular breakdown.

 Employees driving records will be reviewed annually using the court websites for the county the employee resides in whenever possible.
-An employee who is involved in a traffic violation greater than a speeding ticket should notify the Executive Director immediately, even if the event occurs on personal time.
+An employee who is involved in a traffic violation other than a minor misdemeanor should notify the Executive Director immediately, even if the event occurs on personal time.
 An employee accumulating six points on their driver’s license should notify the agency immediately, employees who accumulate eight points shall not be allowed to transport clients until the points assessed on the license are reduced.

 An employee may be reimbursed (if approved by the Executive Director or supervisor) for work related travel at the rate assigned by the Executive Director for that period.
 This includes travel for things such as going to a meeting, working at one of the other sites, or attending an agency sponsored training.